Patriots' Path Council: Woapalanne Lodge

 In 2002, Woapalanne participated in its first NOAC at Indiana University.
 The theme was “Test Yourself and So Discover”.
 Woapalanne was one of only two lodges in the Northeast Region and one of only eight in the country to earn the E. Urner Goodman Camping Award.

 In 2003, Woapalanne held its first section conclave for Section NE-2B at Mt.
 Allamuchy Scout Reservation.
-The theme was “How Uncas Got His Groove Back.”

-In the summer of 2004, NOAC was held at Iowa State University, and a contingent of Woaplanne brothers attended.
-That same summer, the lodge LEC voted to give a donation to the council for the purchase of a new sailboat for Camp Somers.
+In 2004, the lodge LEC voted to give a donation to the council for the purchase of a new sailboat for Camp Somers.
 The boat was named the S.S.
 Woapalanne, in honor of the donation.
 In the fall of 2004, the lodge created a new campsite near the chapel at Camp Somers.
 Site 14 received the name “Woapalanne” to commemorate the lodge's service in its construction.

-In 2005, the lodge participated in its second National Jamboree.

 On Jan.
 1, 2006, the lodge celebrated its 5th anniversary.
-At the NE-2B Section Conclave, our immediate Past Lodge Chief, Joe Maugeri, was voted in as the Section Vice Chief, the second lodge member to hold a section position.
-In the summer of 2006, a Woapalanne contingent of 8 traveled to NOAC at Michigan State University.

-In 2008, the sections were reshuffled, and Woapalanne found itself in Section NE-7A, along with Central NJ, Northern NJ, and Greater NY council lodges.
-Our lodge sent a small contingent to ArrowCorps5 to build trails in George Washington National Forest.
+In 2008, the sections were reshuffled, and Woapalanne was allocated to Section NE-7A, along with Central NJ, Northern NJ, and Greater NY council lodges.

-In 2009, 22 Arrowmen from Woapalanne traveled to Indiana U. for NOAC 2009.
-Frank Caccavale began a two-year stint as Lodge Chief.
-Our lodge was designated as a Quality Lodge for the year.